i-dot-ai/django-history-example/README.md

 Create a superuser using `poetry run python manage.py createsuperuser`.

 Create a regular user in the shell.
+To access the Django shell: `poetry run python manage.py shell`.

 ## Running the app

 If you make database changes you will need to make migrations (`poetry run python manage.py makemigrations`) and run migrations (`poetry run python manage.py migrate`).

 Then `make run` to run the app and go to http://localhost:8000 in the browser.
+You will need to create a superuser to login.

 Go to http://localhost:8000/api/docs to see the API docs.